Ragnarokkr/articles-ai-prompt-builder/README.md

 assistant.

 The options are still a work in progress, and I am considering additional features.
-Currently, the application includes a flag (`Enable SEO`) to enable or disable the use of text in chips based on these settings.
+Currently, the application includes an option (**Enable SEO**) that can be tagged within chips to enable or disable specific text based on its value (checked or unchecked).

 Finally, there is a help page where I try to explain as much as I can about how the application works.